analuizatrz/Java-web-studies/README.md

 ## Scopes

 Singleton (default)
+	init and destroy, manages the bean so it can be handed to other services

 Once loaded into memory all classes will shared the bean reference

 Prototype
+	init only, and sended to requestors to manage

 Create a new instace each request for bean